JoshFundBoard/deveval/README.md

 b.
 Add a button to toggle the dessert sorting from alphabetical to use the order field from Airtable.

 c.
 After the user submits their choice, pop up a modal that shows their choice and the choices of other users.
 You can do a get from the /results endpoint to get all the results.

+### Submitting and Evaluation

+Once your personal fork of this repo is ready for review, contact us with the link to it.
+Details on how long you have to complete the challenge, and who to contact should be in the email you received with the link to this challenge.